kudobuilder/operators/repository/confluent-schema-registry/docs/v1.0/security.md

     -p SSL_AUTHENTICATION_ENABLED=true
 ```

-Now, we can connect Confluent Schema Registry with Kafka Brokers using TLS Authentication, similar to the [TLS encryption](#enabling-tls-encryption):
+Now, we can connect KUDO Confluent Schema Registry with Kafka Brokers using TLS Authentication, similar to the [TLS encryption](#enabling-tls-encryption):

 ```
 $ kubectl kudo install confluent-schema-registry \